yassato/caige_barley/manuscript/manuscript.md

 All the source code and input data are available at GitHub (<https://github.com/yassato/caige_barley>) and Zenodo (<https://doi.org/xxxxxx>).

 # Author contributions
-IA: investigation, formal analysis, funding acquisition, writing; KKS: supervision, funding acquisition, writing; RSI: supervision, funding acquisition, writing; YS: conceptualization, investigation, formal analysis, supervision, funding acquisition, writing
+IA: investigation, formal analysis, funding acquisition, writing; KKS: supervision, funding acquisition, writing; RSI: supervision, funding acquisition, writing; YS: methodology, investigation, data curation, formal analysis, supervision, funding acquisition, writing

 # Acknowledgement
 The authors appreciate all efforts made by the data collectors of the CAIGE project.
-Thanks are also given to Lukas Rohr for his preliminary analysis during the early stage of this study.
-This study was supported by SNSF Spark (xxxx to YS); JST FOREST (yyyy to YS); and Hokkaido University‘s EXEX Doctoral Fellowship to IA.
+Thanks are also given to Lukas Rohr, a former master student at the University of Zurich, for pilot analyses during the initial stage.
+This study was supported by the Japan Science and Technology Agency (JST) FOREST program (grant no. xxx to YS); Swiss National Science Foundation (SNSF) Spark program (yyy to YS); and JST SPRING program (zzz through Hokkaido University's EXEX Doctoral Fellowship to IA).
+The authors declare that there is no conflict of interest in this study.

 # Figures

 - Figure 1.
-Workflow
+Workflow or scheme (if helpful)

 - Figure 2.
 SpATS for visualization of spatial heterogeneity